 It seems that this program is overshadowed by one of those all too common technical copyright dilemmas.

-Digging a little more into the origins of SDRSharper shows that although the person who modified the original SDR# code considered there was no ‘wrong doing’, the people responsive for SDR# think otherwise.
+Digging a little more into the origins of SDRSharper shows that although the person who modified the original SDR# code considered there was no ‘wrong doing’, the people responsible for SDR# think otherwise.

 This is evident in the fact that RTL.COM have removed the web links they once had pointing to the SDRSharper download page and as such don’t feel comfortable linking to it myself, but the software isn’t hard to find and you should look to your own morals if you decide to make use of it (or not).